ChaseMilligan/Wikiyickistan/content/House League Ruleset.md

 Uncommon, rare, very rare, legendary, and unique permanent magic items are included in the “Uncommon+” column.
 Common permanent magic items are included in the “Common” column.
 Consumable items include any magic item that is consumed if used (potions, scrolls, etc.); this includes single-use items (elemental gem, etc.) and charms.
 Multi-use consumables (Keoghtom’s ointment, etc.) count as one consumable each.
 Smokepowder and magical ammunition count as one consumable per 5 shots, rounded up.

+Uncommon, rare, very rare, legendary, and unique permanent magic items are included in the “Uncommon+” column.
+Common permanent magic items are included in the “Common” column.
+Consumable items include any magic item that is consumed if used (potions, scrolls, etc.); this includes single-use items (elemental gem, etc.) and charms.
+Multi-use consumables (Keoghtom’s ointment, etc.) count as one consumable each.
+Smokepowder and magical ammunition count as one consumable per 5 shots, rounded up.

 If an item is destroyed, consumed, or lost during play, it is removed from your character and cannot be reacquired unless rewarded again through play.

 Blessings and boons count as a magic item of the appropriate rarity for determining how many magic items you bring to a play session for that character.
 You may choose to have your character give up a blessing or boon at any time; if you do so, it is removed from your character and cannot be reacquired unless rewarded again through play.